acreese/covid_coauthorship_community_detection/README.md

-# covid-coauthorship-network

-## Overview
+# COVID Coauthorship Network Creation and Community Detection

+This project compares (both visually and quantitatively) the process and outputs of two different community detection methods on a newtwork graph: [Infomap](https://www.mapequation.org/infomap/) clustering and unsupervised [GaphSAGE](https://snap.stanford.edu/graphsage/) node embeddings using [t-SNE](https://lvdmaaten.github.io/tsne/) dimensionality reduction on a homogenous, undirected network graph of scientific authorship and collaboration.
+It is shown that the underlying algorithms produce qualitatively different results and insights into the organization of a system.

-This repository contains project work for UT Austin's Dr. Ying Ding.
-It uses from data from the [LitCovid](https://www.ncbi.nlm.nih.gov/research/coronavirus/) (Chen Q, Allot A, Lu Z. "Keep up with the latest coronavirus research". *Nature*.
+Data comes from the [LitCovid](https://www.ncbi.nlm.nih.gov/research/coronavirus/) (Chen Q, Allot A, Lu Z. "Keep up with the latest coronavirus research". *Nature*.
 2020;579(7798):193) and the [PubMed Knowledge Graph](http://er.tacc.utexas.edu/datasets/ped) (Xu J, Kim S, Song M, et al. "Building a PubMed knowledge graph." *Sci Data*.
 2020 Jun 26;7(1):205).
-The manipulation of this data and the application of these algorithms was done entirely in Python using Jupyter Notebooks.

-### Contibutors

-- Alexander Reese
-- Redoan Rahman
+## Objective

+This repo grew out of graduate project work for Dr. Ying Ding at the University of Texas at Austin.

+Most of this data engineering and wrangling is coded with Python inside Jupyter Notebooks.
+Directories will include datasets and code files.
+Notebooks include notes and comments walking through different steps of data wranling, analysis, and modeling.

 ## Problem Statement

 Since the emergence of the COVID-19 coronavirus in late 2019, scientific research into and, accordingly, publication on COVID-19 (and other coronaviruses) has skyrocketed and taken center stage in many medical and scientific subfields and research communities.
 An analysis of this data offers computational social sciences a chance to observe the quick emergence and evolution of a scholarly network.

-## Project Summary

-This project compares the process and outputs of two different community detection methods on a newtwork graph: [Infomap](https://www.mapequation.org/infomap/) clustering and unsupervised [GaphSAGE](https://snap.stanford.edu/graphsage/) node embeddings using [t-SNE](https://lvdmaaten.github.io/tsne/) dimensionality reduction on a homogenous, undirected network graph of scientific authorship and collaboration.
-It is shown that the underlying algorithms produce qualitatively different results and insights into the organization of a system.

 ## Project Details
 <details>